 Adding the broth and noodles

 - Now remove the tray from the oven, add the garnishes and serve the dish warm.
-Enjoy!1 fresh red chili, 2 stalks scallions (spring onions), 2 teaspoons toasted sesame seeds, A handful fresh cilantro (coriander) leaves
+Enjoy!1 fresh red chili, 2 stalks scallions (spring onions), 2 teaspoons toasted sesame seeds, A handful cilantro (coriander) leaves

 Notes